BerenMillidge/FEP_Active_Inference_Papers/README.md

 - [**Deep active inference agents using Monte-Carlo methods**](https://arxiv.org/abs/2006.04176) , (2020) by *Fountas, Zafeirios, Sajid, Noor, Mediano, Pedro AM and Friston, Karl* [[bib]](bibtex.bib#L666-L673)

+## Acknowledgements

+Many thanks to @conorheins for his helpful suggestions.

 ## Contributing

 To contribute, please make pull requests adding entries to the bibtex file.

  The README file was generated from bibtex using the `bibtex_to_md.py` file.